My notes to you- you can skip the italics and go right to symptoms if you want.

 Mental Fog/Cognitive Impairment

 There are SO MANY ways this can make your brain not work.
 Having a mental fog, where your brain just seems stuck in neutral is typical.
 Having your brain lose a name or train of thought, or "skip" is normal with CFS/ME.
 More disconcerting is that if you overdo it, you can lose abilities for a period.
-I got overstimulated going to a museum and I lost the ability to read.
+I got overstimulated going to a museum in the reclining wheelchair and I lost the ability to read.
 I knew I was looking at letters and words, but they made no sense.
 I stutter and slur when I overdo it.
 Others have lost the ability to add simple numbers.
 The more tired you are, the more symptoms, including mental ones you will get.
 You have to rest your brain as well as your body.
 This means from mental exercise, but also stimulation (sound/light/noise/motion/stress).
 The prescription drug that got rid of my mental fog was Abilify (see treatments section).

 Another thing I have experienced and others have mentioned is the sensation that they are operating their fingers or even legs with a "broke mousepad".
 Like the signals from the brain to the body are getting mangled and it makes you clumsy.